hmrc/self-assessment-api-legacy/public/api/conf/1.0/docs/crystallisation-endpoint.md

 This is the final step of the crystallisation process which allows a taxpayer to crystallise for a tax year by agreeing to the HMRC's tax calculation.
+This API is not available in production.